Grey-Bound/opensource/security-review-checklist/bitcoin-product-security-checklist.md

 ---

-**Note:** This checklist is a living document and will evolve with Greybound’s engineering practice.
+**Note:** This checklist is a living document and will evolve with GreyBound’s engineering practice.